arhohuttunen/starter-academic/content/post/test-readability/index.md

 }
 ```

-When we name tests like this, we are stating the obvious with the test name.
+When we name tests like this, we are **stating the obvious** with the test name.
 We are duplicating the information we could get just by looking at what we are testing.

 We don't really care if we have to call a `deposit()` or a `withdraw()` method.
 What we really need to know is what happens in different situations.

-We can do better if we write the test names in terms of behaviour.
+We can do better if we write the **test names in terms of behaviour**.
 Each test name reads like a sentence, with the tested class as the subject.
 We can also use the `@DisplayName` annotation in JUnit 5 to create human-readable display names.

 ```java
 @Test